Transit

 Transit is a critical element of the transportation system.
-Longer trips that cannot be made by bicycle or on foot can be made by bus or by rail, thus reducing dependency on motor vehicles.
+Longer trips that cannot be made by bicycle or on foot can be made by bus or by rail.
 According to a recent study, approximately 20 percent of transit users acquire their daily recommended amount of physical activity simply by walking to and from transit stops.
 Not only that, transit is a relatively safe means of getting around, with one-tenth of the risk of fatal injury compared with car travel.
-Transportation and land use planners can facilitate use of transit by developing compact, walkable areas with diverse land use types around transit stops and stations (often called “transit-oriented development”).
-Further, transportation planners and engineers can coordinate with transit service providers to design connected street networks that allow as many residents and visitors as possible to safely access transit.
+Transportation and land use planners can facilitate use of transit by developing compact, walkable areas around transit stops and stations (often called “transit-oriented development”).
+Further, transportation planners and engineers can coordinate with transit service providers to design connected street networks that allow as many residents and visitors as possible to safely reach transit.

-Bicycling, walking, and micromobility are complementary to transit and users must be able to access transit stops on foot and by bike.
+Bicycling, walking, and micromobility are complementary to transit and users must be able to get to transit stops on foot and by bike.
 An efficient and reliable transit system also provides bicyclists and pedestrians flexible travel modes, thus expanding the range of transportation options for those not traveling by car.

 Resources